NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 \subsection{Primary Visualizations and Interactions}

-\textbf{\textit{Cdc42 Visualization}:} To visualize the predicted Cdc42 concentration and other cell membrane related information, we opted for radial layout designs~\cite{radialsurvey2009} to preserve the circular context of the simulation domain (fig.~\ref{yeast_background}c).
-Fig.~\ref{visual_design_1}(a) visualizes the mean predicted concentration values for the 400 uniformly sampled points across the membrane (i.e, computational domain).
-By default, the values are color-mapped to the maximum and minimum Cdc42 values observed in the simulation by the experts.
-Radial coordinate axes (dashed-gray lines) are provided in the backdrop as frame of reference.
-To efficiently utilize the design space, we employed the popular design principle of \textit{superposition} i.e, visualizing multiple data subsets in the same coordinate system.
+\textbf{\textit{Cdc42 Visualization}:} \clrb{To visualize the predicted Cdc42 concentration and preserve the circular context of the cell membrane structure, we opted for radial layout designs~\cite{radialsurvey2009}}.
+Fig.~\ref{visual_design_1}(a) visualizes the mean predicted concentration values for the 400 uniformly sampled points across the membrane.
+By default, the values are color-mapped to the maximum and minimum Cdc42 values observed in the simulation by the experts. \clrb{Radial coordinate axes (dashed-gray lines) are provided in the backdrop as frame of reference to reflect the parameterization of the simulation domain in terms of angles (degree)}.
+To efficiently utilize the design space, we employed the popular design principle of \textit{superposition}\clrr{, i.e.} visualizing multiple data subsets in the same coordinate system\clrr{~\cite{munzner2015visualization}}.

-\textbf{\textit{Uncertainty Visualization}:} The uncertainty associated with the predicted values of the surrogate model is visualized using superpositioned standard deviation bands around the circumference of the circular domain.
-The shapes of first (inner) and second (outer) standard deviation bands, as shown in fig~\ref{visual_design_1}(a), highlight the deviation of the predicted values in the corresponding locations of the membrane.
+\textbf{\textit{Uncertainty Visualization}:} The uncertainty associated with the predicted values of the surrogate model is visualized using superimposed standard deviation bands around the circumference of the circular domain.
+The shapes of first (inner) and second (outer) standard deviation bands, as shown in \clrr{Fig~\ref{visual_design_1}(a)}, highlight the deviation of the predicted values in the corresponding locations of the membrane.